cambridge-ceu/csd3/applications/PhySo.md

 Unfortunately, `requirements.txt` includes `pytorch` which should have been `torch`.
 The `conda install` stattements could also be replaced with `pip install -r requirements.txt`, say.

 Tests of package loading and units follow suit from the documentation.
+Note that at the `Getting started` section Python session needs to be started followed by a statement `import numpy as np` to proceed.

 ## By-products

 Besides `torch`, it is noticeable that `jupyterlab` and `scikit-learn` are also made available as dependencies.
-In fact, quite some packages are installed to `lib/python3.8/site-packages/`.
+In fact, quite some packages are installed to `lib/python3.8/site-packages/`, leading to an overall size of ~7GB.